scottdillon1/Virtual_SCP_Academy/Workflow/Part 4 - Test the Safety Incident Workflow.md

 ![MTADownload](Part3Images/testserviceassigned.png)

-Now let's go back and accept the workflow as if you are the safety officer in your company.
+Now let's go back and "Confirm" the workflow as if you are the safety officer in your company.
 In-order to confirm the workflow you will have to add a comment.
 Try to confirm without adding a comment - you will get an error.

 ![MTADownload](Part3Images/testwfconfirm.png)